lucasarnulphy/devialet-remote/README.md

 python remote.py listener start
 ```

-> If you've set the *config_devialet_source_id* variable to something else than current, you can use any of the play, pause, mute, unmute actions to switch your speaker's source.
-For instance, if you're listening music on spotify and want to switch to the optical source, you can double press the mute_toggle button, which will mute then unmute the speaker, and change the source.
+> If you've set the **config_devialet_source_id** variable to something else than current, you can use any of the play, pause, mute, unmute actions to switch your speaker's source.
+For instance, if you're listening music on spotify and want to switch to the optical source, you can double-press the mute_toggle button, which will mute then unmute the speaker, and change the source.